- NAME: Barack Obama

 Celebrations continued that day.
 President Barack Obama and First Lady Michelle Obama attended two official inauguration balls, including one held at the Walter E. Washington Convention Center.
 There the first couple danced the Al Green classic "Let's Stay Together," sung by Jennifer Hudson.
 Alicia Keys and Jamie Foxx also performed.

-Since the inauguration, Obama has led the nation through many challenges.
+After the inauguration, Obama led the nation through many challenges.
 None more difficult perhaps, the bombing of the Boston Marathon on April 15, 2013.
 Three people were killed and more than 200 people were injured in this terror attack.
 Obama traveled to Boston to speak at a memorial service three days after the bombings.
-To the wounded, he said "Your country is with you.
-We will all be with you as you learn to stand and walk and, yes, run again.
-Of that I have no doubt.
-You will run again."
-And he applaused the city's citizens response to this tragedy.
-"You’ve shown us, Boston, that in the face of evil, Americans will lift up what’s good.
-In the face of cruelty, we will choose compassion."

 Learn more about the lives of African-Americans who have made extraordinary achievements in their fields, with our collection of Black History Groups.